 Bethany has also contributed articles to Pittsburgh’s City Paper as well as to the Tribune Review’s Wedding Essentials and Caregiver magazines.
 She recently finished work with the Pittsburgh Symphony Orchestra, where she wrote critical essays and analysis on dazzling symphonic and orchestral works like Franz Haydn’s Concerto No. 2 in G major for Violin and Orchestra, Darius Milhauld’s Concertino de Printemps for Violin and Orchestra, Edvard Grieg’s Concerto in A minor for Piano and Orchestra, Op.
 16, and Antonin Dvorak’s Symphony No. 9 in E minor, Op.
 95, “From the New World”.

 In addition to her work as an arts and entertainment writer, Bethany also writes books for adults and young adults.
-Her recent book, Sweetly Irresistible, is available now.
+Her recent book, 12 Challenges of Christmas, is available now.
 It takes place in the fictional small town of Silver Lake, where the weather’s cool, the men are hot and the women want more than just a love story.
 Fans of Lisa Kleypas, Debbie Macomber, Bella Andre and Barbara Freethy will love these sexy tales of romance.

-The next book in the Taking Chances series will be released this summer.
-For more information, click here.
+The next book in the Silver Lake series will be released this winter.

 “I want my books to entertain you, but I also want them to make you feel good.
 I hope my stories are perfect antidotes to a long, hard day .” ~Bethany